smart-facility/petajakarta-web/README.md

 #### Build HTML - `grunt site`
 Fill in the site's HTML templates with strings for each of the various translations available, with the output in `/build/:language`.

+### Rebuild Site on Changes - `grunt watch`
+Watches for changes in the `assets` directory and rebuilds the site when they change.
+Useful during development.

+### Launch a Server - `grunt server`
+Builds the site and launches a barebones server to serve up files in the `\build` directory.
+This command also concurrently runs the `watch` command to update files as they change.

 ## Contribution Guidelines

 The site should be compiled with the `grunt` command before commiting, this way there'll always be a pre-built, up to date version of the site included with the repo.